signalogic/SigSRF_SDK/mediaTest_readme.md

 Here are some new features added recently:

 * USB audio support.
-There are some pics below showing the Focusrite 2i2 in action
+ALSA compatible devices are supported.
+As one example, there are some pics below showing the Focusrite 2i2 in action

 * Codecs now include EVS, AMR-NB, AMR-WB, AMR-WB+, G729AB, G726, G711, and MELPe (gov/mil standard for 2400, 1200, and 600 bps, also known as STANAG 4591)

-* integrated, real-time Kaldi speech recognition (Kaldi guys refer to this as "online decoding")
+* integration of real-time Kaldi speech recognition (Kaldi guys refer to this as "online decoding")

 1Q 2019:  SigSRF software deployed in G7 country equivalent to FBI, providing single server high capacity (500+ concurrent sessions)